THE FRUIT OF THE SPIRIT

 I don’t suppose one could find a better synonym for the word integrity than “faithfulness and truth.”

 Faithfulness and truth are very much a part of each other.

 Faithfulness is part of the fruit of the Spirit of God.

 Faith and faithfulness are not the same thing.
-Faith is our trust in God’s unchanging Character, that what God has said He will do He will faithfully perform.
+Faith is our trust in God’s unchanging Character, confident that what God has said, He will do; He will faithfully perform.

-Faithfulness is the inner character of the individual, that what he is, what he says he is and will do, and what he will do, are all one and the same.
-And they never change.
+Faithfulness is the inner character of the individual, that he is what he says he is, that he does what he says he will do.
+These two traits are one.
+Such people never change.
 No matter what happens, they never change.
-What he claims to be and says he will do can be counted on.
+What he claims to be and says he will do can be relied on.
 This is the faithful person.
 You can see how faithfulness and truth go together.
 It is impossible to be a faithful person and yet tell lies.

 The Father has perfect integrity, perfect faithfulness.
 It is well for us that this is so.
 What if the Father were like Satan?
 We would be helpless in the hands of a tyrannical, capricious, lying, sadistic master spirit.
 We need to think about this more often and be thankful!

 The Lord Jesus Christ has perfect integrity, perfect faithfulness.
 We who have served Him for many years understand perfectly well that His faithfulness is beyond question.
 What He is, what He claims to be, what he says He will do, what He does, are all one.
 He is the personification of Faithfulness.
 He is the personification of Truth.